Network Flow Log Audit with Cilium + CLS

 destination_service.name | Destination Service name |

-Dynamic export supports configuring multiple rules simultaneously, each exporting to a different file, suitable for categorized export by scenario:
+Dynamic export supports configuring multiple rule groups simultaneously, each exporting to a different file, suitable for scenario-based export:

 --namespace kube-system \